parkji30/Astrometry-Automated/README.md

 # Astrometry Solutions Script
 Tired of manually solving and recording multiple solutions in astrometry?
-Here I have created the beta version of AS_Script- A python script to automatically write solutions found by Astrometry to a text file!
+Here I have created a very simple python script to automatically write solutions found by Astrometry to a text file!

 Two verions are offered! mp_main.py offers multiprocessing power!
 Which can significantly reduce the time it takes to spend solving your images.